 I am preparing my PhD thesis in Information Studies at the University of Lund.
-My PhD Project "How International is Academic Knowledge Production?
+My PhD Project "How Does Academic Knowledge Travel Long Distances?
 Social Sciences and Humanities in Eastern Africa from a European Perspective" approaches to further postcolonial research questions in Information Studies.

 Between 2011 and 2015, I was employed at the Vienna University's Library, Open Access Office.
 My main functions were: research to back up strategic decisions, repository management, in the area of overlap to IT, OJS support and advisory services on Open Access publishing.

 I completed two M.A. degrees: Sociology and History of Art (2008), and Library and Information Sciences (2014).